 Crayfish occur naturally in most lakes & rivers in France.
-The carp love to eat them & almost without exception where there’s large carp you’ll find crayfish too… they are an excellent source of protein which makes the carp grow very quickly.
+The carp love to eat them & almost without exception where there’s large carp you’ll find crayfish too, because they are an excellent source of protein which makes the carp grow very quickly.
+Here is how to beat crayfish when carp fishing…

 But don’t despair you can get around them.
-Here are some tactics you can employ;
+Here are some tactics you can employ to beat crayfish when carp fishing by slowing them down considerably, so that you are confident that your bait will at least last overnight.

 - Use rock hard air dried boilies as hook baits.
 At least 48 hours drying so that they are so hard that you need a drill to get the hair through.